surister/cratedb-guide/docs/install/debian-ubuntu.rst

 CrateDB on Debian, Ubuntu, and Derivates
 ########################################

-This section of the documentation outlines how to install CrateDB deb_ packages using the apt_ package manager.
+Install CrateDB deb_ packages using the apt_ package manager.

+This installation method is suitable for Debian systems and derivates like Ubuntu.

 Configure package repository
 ============================